Note the pipe operator in this

 bm |> add.labels(t = 6, label = "end")

-#> Error in assert.bmlabel(label, t): one of the specified labels clashes with an internal label naming scheme: label not added, please change.
+#> ! one of the specified labels clashes with an internal label naming scheme: label not added, please change.Of course, we may also wish to know what value(s) the path took at

 time(s) given by a specific label.
 Again, this can be achievied by

-simply passing a label (for instance, special.time.2
+simply passing a label (for instance, special.time.2) as

-the index in a call to bm
+the index in a call to bm:

 bm["special.time.2", "W_t"]